-There are a limited number of schools that offer free college tuition to students.
-If none of those colleges strike your fancy, you could consider schools that offer free tuition if your parents earn less than a certain amount of money per year.
+Yes, it’s true: There is a limited number of schools that offer free college tuition to students.
+There are also schools that offer free tuition if your parents earn less than a certain amount of money per year.

-Offers of free college tuition often may not include other costs like books, fees, room and board, or transportation.
+Keep in mind that offers of free college tuition often may not include other costs like books, fees, room, and board, or transportation.
 Researching the total cost of education at your chosen institution will give you a complete picture of your financial obligation.

 The Pros of Free College Tuition

 Second, free tuition can help make college more accessible for low-income students.
-If your family can’t financially contribute to your education, and you aren’t willing or able to accumulate educational loan debt, you may not have to give up on the dream of attending college.
+If your family can’t financially contribute to your education, and you aren’t willing or able to accumulate educational loan debt, free tuition programs can make college a possibility.

 The Cons of Free College Tuition

-Few colleges offer free tuition to all students, which means your options for schools are more limited.
-Most of these colleges are small, private schools, many of which are religion-based.
+Few colleges offer free tuition to all students, which means your options for schools may be more limited.
+A lot of these colleges are small, private schools, many of which are religion-based.
 You may want to consider whether this is an environment you would enjoy for up to four years.

-Because there are so few schools offering free tuition, you may have to move far from home to attend one of these colleges.
-This could be a con for some students but a pro for others.
+Because there are so few schools offering free tuition, attending school may require you to move further away from home.
+Depending on the student, this could be a pro or con.